huynguy-db/arcion-docs/content/docs/target-setup/databricks.md

     vi conf/conn/databricks.yaml
     ```

-2. Make the necessary changes as follows:
+2. The configuration file has two parts:

+    - Parameters related to target Databricks server connection.
+    - Parameters related to stage configuration.

+    ### Parameters related to Source Db2 server connection
+    For connecting to your target Databricks server, you can configure the following parameters:

       ```YAML
       type: DATABRICKS_DELTALAKE
       host: localhost #Replace localhost with your Databricks host
       port: 43213  #Replace 43213 with the port of your Databricks cluster

-    url: "jdbc:spark://<host>:<port>/<database-name>;transportMode=http;ssl=1;httpPath=<http-path>;AuthMech=3" #This url can be copied from databricks cluster info page
+      url: "jdbc:spark://<host>:<port>/<database-name>;transportMode=http;ssl=1;httpPath=<http-path>;AuthMech=3" #You can copy this URL from Databricks cluster info page

       username: "replicant"  #Replace replicant with the user that connects to your Databricks server
       password: "Replicant#123"  #Replace Replicant#123 with your user's password
       max-connections: 30 #Maximum number of connections Replicant can open in Databricks

-    #lob-store-path: "/LOB_STORAGE"
+      max-retries: 100 #Number of times any operation on the source system will be re-attempted on failures.
+      retry-wait-duration-ms: 1000 #Duration in milliseconds replicant should wait before performing then next retry of a failed operation
+      ```
+    ### Parameters related to stage configuration
+    It is mandatory to use `DATABRICKS_DBFS` or an external stage like S3 to hold the data files and load them on the target database from there.
+This section allows specifying details required for Replicant to connect and use a given stage.

+      - `type`*[v21.06.14.1]*: The stage type.
+Allowed stages are `S3`, `AZURE`, and `DATABRICKS_DBFS`.
+      - `root-dir`: specify a directory on stage which can be used to stage bulk-load files.
+      - `conn-url`*[v21.06.14.1]*: Specify the connection URL for stage.
+For example, for S3 as stage, specify bucket-name; for AZURE as stage, specify the container name.
+      - `use-credentials`: Indicates whether to use the provided connection credentials.
+When `true`, you must set  `host`, `port`, `username`, and `password` as described in the section [Parameters Related to Source Db2 server connection](#parameters-related-to-source-db2-server-connection).

+        *Default: By default, this parameter is set to `false`.*
+      - `key-id`: This config is valid for S3 type only.
+Represents Access Key ID for AWS account hosting S3.
+      - `account-name`*[v21.06.14.1]*: This config is valid for AZURE type only.
+Represents name of the ADLS storage account.
+      - `secret-key`*[v21.06.14.1]*: This config is valid for S3 and AZURE type only.
+For example, Secret Access Key for AWS account hosting S3 or ADLS account.

-    #For Databricks DBFS Stage:
+    #### For Databricks DBFS stage
+    Below is a sample for using Databricks DBFS as stage:

+    ```YAML
     stage:
-      type: DATABRICKS_DBFS #Specify your stage type
+      type: DATABRICKS_DBFS
-      root-dir: "replicate-stage/databricks-stage" #Specify the path to DBFS stage
+      root-dir: "replicate-stage/databricks-stage"
-      use-credentials: true|false #Default is false; When true, you must set  host, port, username, and password in the connection configuration section

-    #OR

-    #For S3 Stage:
+      use-credentials: false
+    ```

+    #### For S3 stage
+    Below is a sample for using S3 as stage:

+    ```YAML
     stage:
       type: S3
-      root-dir: "replicate-stage/s3-stage" #Specify the path to S3 stage
+      root-dir: "replicate-stage/s3-stage"
-      key-id: "<S3 access key>"  #Replace <S3 access key> with your S3 access key
+      key-id: "<S3 access key>"
-      conn-url: "replicate-stage" #Replace replicate-stage with your bucket name
+      conn-url: "replicate-stage"
-      secret-key: "<S3 secret key>" #Replace <S3 secret key> with your S3 secret key
+      secret-key: "<S3 secret key>"

-    max-retries: 100 #Enter the maximum number of times Replicant can re-attempt a failed operation
-    retry-wait-duration-ms: 1000 #Enter the time Replicant should wait between each re-try of a failed operation
     ```

 ## II.
 Setup Applier Configuration